ohata-toast/Network-VPC/en/console-guide.md

 > [Note]
 > You can create a maximum of 10 subnets per VPC.
-> If you need to create more than 11 subnets within a single VPC, please contact our [Customer Center](https://www.nhncloud.com/kr/support/inquiry).
+> If you need to create more than 11 subnets within a single VPC, please contact the [Customer Center](https://www.nhncloud.com/kr/support/inquiry).

 ### Modify Subnet
 You can rename the subnet.